Ph.D. in Analytics

 All students who are admitted to the program will be given a full tuition waiver.
 So the program is essentially tuition-free, with the only direct costs being miscellaneous university fees.
 In addition, all PhD students are paid a stipend of $40,000 a year.
 That stipend serves as compensation for your research activities (and for the teaching you would do in years three and four).

 We require either the GRE or the GMAT, and have no preference between the two.
 If you’ve previously taken one of those tests, we require a score that is less than five years old.
+Unfortunately, the admissions committee will not waive the GRE/GMAT requirement under any circumstances.

 It’s hard to say, as that is a function of a given application cycle, along with the rest of an applicant’s admissions portfolio.
 Most years, however, verbal and quantitative percentiles in the 80’s or above will be needed to advance to the short list.